Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 8. Character: The hash code contains the full Unicode value for the character.
 This allows orders of magnitude more possible character values than the 830,606 reserved code points as of [Unicode v13](https://www.unicode.org/versions/stats/charcountv13_0.html) and even the 1,112,064 possible Unicode code points.

 ### Thunks and Closures
-Block closures are relatively expensive because they need to be heap allocated.
+Full block closures are relatively expensive because most need to be heap allocated.
 Even though they will typically be discarded quickly, they take dozens of instructions to create, and put pressure on the heap - causing garbage collections to be more frequent.
 There are many common blocks that don't actually need access to method local variables, `self` or parameters.
 Three of these can be encoded as immediate values and obviate the need for heap allocation.
 1. a numeric thunk acts as a niladic BlockClosure that returns a limited range of numeric values, encoded in the low 48 bits.
-Hence this supports 47-bit SmallIntegers, 47-bit floats (any that has 0s in the least significant 17 bits).
+Hence this supports 47-bit SmallIntegers and 47-bit floats (any that has 0s in the least significant 17 bits).
 Examples: `[1]`, `[12345678901234]`, `[0.0]`, `[1000.75]`.
 2. an immediate thunk acts as a niladic BlockClosure that returns any FFF0 immediate.
 Examples: `[#foo]`, `[true]`, `[nil]`.
 3. a heap thunk is similar to a numeric or immediate thunk, but it returns a heap object.
 4. a non-local thunk simply does a non-local return of one of 8 constant values.
 The low 48 bits (with the low 3 bits forced to zero) are the address of the Context.
 The only possible values (encoded in the low 3 bits) are: `[^self]`, `[^true]`, `[^false]`, `[^nil]`, `[^-1]`, `[^0]`, `[^1]`, `[^2]`.
 5. all remaining closures are full block closures and are heap objects (although they may still actually reside on the stack), and contain the following fields in order (omitting any unused fields):
-	1. the values of `self` and any parameters or read-only locals that are referenced.
+	1. the values of `self` and any parameters or read-only locals, that are referenced (this also includes locals that are used solely in the block after being initialized in the method);
 	2. the address of any (usually 0) ClosureData objects that contain mutable fields that are shared between blocks or with the main method execution;
 	3. the address of the Context if there are any non-local returns (if a closure that references a Context is forced to the heap, that will force that Context to be promoted to the heap);
 	4. the address of the CompiledMethod object that contains various values, and the threaded code implementation (if this is the only field the block has no closure or other variable fields, so the block can be statically allocated - otherwise it needs to be heap allocated (which could be still on the stack));
 	5. a footer

 When a `[`some-value`]` closure is required, runtime code returns either a numeric or immediate thunk (if the value is numeric/immediate and fits), a heap thunk when the value is a heap object, with the low 48 bits referencing the object, or, if the value doesn't fit any of these constraints, then it will fall back to a full closure with 2 fields: the CompiledMethod reference and the value.
 This applies to `self` or any other runtime value.

+There are pre-defined CompiledMethods for some common closures:
+1. value:  `[some-value]` - use when value isn't covered by numeric, immediate or heap thunks CompiledMethod reference and the value
+2. id: `[:x|x]` -
+3. return id: `[:x| ^ x]`
+4. return value: `[^ value]` - when the value is outside the non-local thunk group

+Similarly there are non-local returning closures with pre-defined

 More information on closures can be found at [[Execution#BlockClosures]].